maximilian-sprengholz/homepage/docs/README.md

 <tr>
   <td>2021</td>
   <td>
-  Best Prototype Award Open Access Summer School, Humboldt-Universität zu Berlin, for <a href="https://observablehq.com/@sansan/open-access-time-tracker">this prototype</a>.
+  Best Prototype Award of the Open Access Summer School, Humboldt-Universität zu Berlin, for <a href="https://observablehq.com/@sansan/open-access-time-tracker">this prototype</a>.
 See also <a href="https://github.com/maximilian-sprengholz/visoa">https://github.com/maximilian-sprengholz/visoa</a>
   </td>
 </tr>
 <tr>